-You can filter out CSAT3 and IRGA data based on the CSAT3's diagnostics value.
+Filter out CSAT3 and IRGA data based on the CSAT3's diagnostics value.
 Figures 21 through 23 show how to program EdiRe to filter the data, when any of the CSAT3's diagnostics flags are set.
 This is done by using "Raw Subset" instruction.